WaterFutures/WaterBenchmarkHub/webpage/_benchmarks/network-CA1.md

 It was published 2016 by University of Kentucky Libraries.

 The network consists of 111 nodes (junctions), 126 pipes, and 1 tank.
+It contains a demand pattern for one day.

 <img src="../static/benchmarks/network-ca1/ca1_plot.png"/>